 These debates are unique because their conditions have been endorsed as "well set out and fair" by Britain's foremost human rights defence barrister Michael Mansfield QC.
 A panel of judges will be present who will include experts from the fields of clinical medicine, complexity/chaos theory, philosophy of science, evolutionary biology, clinical research, drug development, and basic research.
 The debate conditions are specifically designed to achieve a scientific result which can be submitted as evidence in a wider legal action as well as to government bodies, in order to change now demonstrably outdated laws.
 The significance of this is in sharp contrast to the more casual 'vote on line' or show of hands at the end of previous debates, which all too often even muddle science and morality.

 WHY ARE THESE DEBATES ESSENTIAL TO HELP END ANIMAL EXPERIMENTS AND ADVANCE HUMAN MEDICINE?

 These debates will enable the public, and our government, to hear scientific evidence against the Victorian prediction principle which first institutionalised animal experiments in 1847.
-The debates will highlight the chasm between 167 year old research assumptions and current scientific knowledge - evidence that will be presented in order to recognise the invalidity of such animal experiments and justify their abandonment, confirmed by a precedent ruling in 2003 on "national interest" grounds.
+The debates will highlight the chasm between 167 year old research assumptions and current scientific knowledge - evidence that will be presented in order to recognise the invalidity of such animal experiments and justify their abandonment, confirmed by a precedent planning ruling in 2003, on "national interest, medical and scientific" grounds.